openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/Labs/README.md

 - You will need to copy the members from **cbl** to your own PDS.
 The Course Document and JCL assume that the PDS is `&SYSUID..CBL`.
 - You will need to copy the members from **jcl** to your own PDS.
 The Course Document assumes that the PDS is `&SYSUID..JCL`.
 - You will need to make sure that the procedures DB2CBL and DB2JCL are added from **jclproc** to your procedure library.
-- You will need to make sure that the IBM-supplied procedure DSNUPROC is an IBM-supplied procedure.
+- You will need to make sure that the IBM-supplied procedure DSNUPROC is available in your procedure library.
 A copy is available on **jclproc**.

 Note that the JCL references the following data sets,
 - `&SYSUID..CBL` where the COBOL source codes are stored